acidb/mobiscroll/packages/react/README.md

 Demos and examples
 -----------------
-- Demos for Mobiscroll Froms (FREE) can be found at https://demo.mobiscroll.com/react/forms
+- Demos for Mobiscroll Forms (FREE) can be found at https://demo.mobiscroll.com/react/forms
 - Over 250 live demos with downloadable code can be found at https://demo.mobiscroll.com

 Getting help